-Through our subsidiaries, we operate the first and leading chain of private pharmacies focused on medical cannabis in Israel, which includes 20 pharmacies across Israel under different brands including GivolTM, Max Pharm and Cookies.
-Fourteen of the pharmacies hold permits and licenses for the distribution of medical cannabis and we are in the process of obtaining those licenses for the additional six.
+Through our subsidiaries, we operate the first and leading chain of private pharmacies focused on medical cannabis in Israel which includes twenty-seven pharmacies and stores across Israel, the UK and Austria under different brands, including GivolTM, Max Pharm and Cookies.
+The remaining seven are at various stages of development; while some operate like regular pharmacies selling prescription and over-the-counter medicines, others are still under construction or awaiting regulatory approval.
+We are in the process of obtaining licenses for these additional seven pharmacies and stores.